-Similarly, if the signal to be measured is time-varying, or coincides with some event, it may be missed entirely, or altered in magnitude to the point of irrelevance, if long integration times are used.
-A case in point is the measurement of the persistence of phosphors.
-These signals may be of low intensity and decay over just a few milliseconds.
-To get an accurate measurement using dc methods may be impossible, since noise levels at the short integration times required will generally swamp small signals.
+Similarly, if the signal to be measured is time varying or coincides with some event, it may be missed entirely or altered in magnitude to the point of irrelevance if long integration times are used.
+A case in point is the measurement of phosphors.
+These may be of low intensity and decay over just a few milliseconds.
+To get an accurate measurement using DC methods may be impossible since noise levels at the short integration times required will generally swamp small signals.
 Lock-in amplification can reduce noise to levels where measurements are possible.